rpmullig/crispy-configs/README.md

 # crispy-configs
 Configs for setting up my terminal and neovim editor.
+Also installs a few software langagues.

 # Run Instructions
 ```
 sudo ./environmentSetup.sh
 ```
+*Note*: If this fails, then go through the script for snippets to borrow for setup

 The above run instruction will install `java 17`, `go`, `python3`, `rust` as well installing neovim and moving `./confi/nvim/*` to the $HOME dir